 Here is the inside of my burner box - the “corrosion” at the top is really loose particles - you can see how the orifices are blocked on the gas jet.

 UPDATE - I strongly suggest REPLACING the existing burner with a new one - the new design is better and if you don’t replace the burner, it will corrode again in a very short time.
-You can get a new burner from from this eBay seller.
+You can check Amazon or eBay for the part - Norcold part # 621951.

 Here is how the “stock” burner looks: